1

 [Name of an awesome editor who read your work.]

-If all you read from a letter like this is “… we’re going to pass on …” you don’t know how to read.
+If all you read from a letter like this is “… we’re going to pass on …” then you don’t know how to read.
 This editor is saying “Great job, here’s what you need to do so next time your work will be what I’m looking for.”

-Your response, if any, should be “Thank you, I’m on it,” “Thanks for your input and kind words,” or the bold “Thanks, if I made those changes could I resubmit it?”
+Your response, if any, should be “Thank you, I’m on it,” or “Thanks for your input and kind words,” or the bold “Thanks, if I made those changes could I resubmit it?”

 Always thank them.
 This means they put in time and effort.
-Don’t try to chatting them up.
+Don’t try chatting them up.
 They’re busy and just did you a favor.

 Rejection only feels personal.
 It’s not personal until you give it a reason to be.

 If you respond poorly to this rejection letter with an at best “You don’t know what you’re talking about!!!!” to at worst “Go fuck yourself!!!” you’re not just losing out at being published at that magazine.
+Let me remind you:

 The horror literature community is smaller.